End Your Fear Of Being In A Relationship

-Try to respond consciously, rather than acting on your fear of being in a relationship.
+Try to respond consciously, rather than reacting to your fear of getting into a relationship.

 I know, it sounds super difficult, because our limbic brain takes over the cortex part of the brain.

-It’s so easy to be tempted to give in to these fears and continue the familiar and convenient cycle that has been created by you undeliberately as a protective mechanism.
+It’s so easy to be tempted to give in to these fears and continue the familiar and convenient cycle.

 But guess what?
 If you do so, listening to those lies in your head and be afraid of getting into long-term relationships, you’ll impede your growth as an evolved being.
 And sure enough, you also won’t be able to attract the love you truly desire.